 What are the Time Limits for a Workers’ Compensation claim

-An employer is not obligated to provide Workers’ Compensation benefits to an injured employer until it has notice of the injury.
-You must give notice of your work-related injury no later than 120 days after the accident.
-When an employee claims lost wages as a result of those injuries, the employer has 21 days from the date of notice of the accident and injury to accept or deny the claim.
-The employer may choose within the 21-day period to begin temporary payments of workers’ compensation benefits, but reserve the right to deny the claim within an additional 90 days.
+An employer is not obligated to provide Workers’ Compensation benefits to an injured employer until it has notice of the work related injury.
+You must give notice of your work-related injury no later than 120 days after the work related accident.
+When an employee claims lost wages as a result of those injuries from work, the employer has 21 days from the date of notice of the work related accident and job injury to accept or deny the injured workers’ claim.
+The employer may choose within the 21-day period to begin temporary payments of workers’ compensation benefits, but reserve the right to deny the work injury claim within an additional 90 days.

 Petition to Reinstate Benefits

 If your benefits were terminated, you may file a Petition to Reinstate wage-loss benefits within three years after the date of your most recent wage-loss payment.
-If your benefits were suspended or modified, you may file a petition to have benefits reinstated within 500 weeks from the date of suspension or modification.
+If your work related injury benefits were suspended or modified, you may file a petition to have job injury benefits reinstated within 500 weeks from the date of suspension or modification.

 Call Pearson Koutcher Law to Discuss Your Workers’ Compensation Claim